Our Verdict

 With a handheld motor weight of just under 4 pounds plus an easy-swiveling head, most people won't have much trouble maneuvering around tough obstacles in the home.

 Our only gripe was with the dual brush roll.
-There is a small blue button on the side of the vacuum that you push to release the soft DuoClean brush to remove and clean it and remove hairs from the comb.
+There is a small blue button on the side of the vacuum that you push to release the soft DuoClean brush, allowing you to remove and clean it, as well as remove hairs from the comb.
 However, the other brush roller cannot be removed.
-I had to cut away caught hair on the non-removable brushroller, and I couldn't remove it to wash it, either.
-This is the only annoying hassle I found when cleaning this device.
+We had to cut away the caught hair on the non-removable brush roller and couldn't remove it to wash it either.
+This is the only annoying issue we encountered during the cleaning process.

 If you're concerned about this vacuum's ability on upholstery, don't be.
 The anti-allergen brush attachment that comes with the vacuum can clean many messes on items like pillows or couches.